 How much does it cost to use Shopify for your ecommerce business?

-Try Shopify free for 14 days, then choose from a range of plans that suit your business needs.
+Try Shopify free, then choose from a range of plans that suit your business needs.
 Check out Shopify to learn more about starting your ecommerce business with them today.

 Do you have a favorite website with a great design that we didn’t include in this article?
 Let us know in the comments below!